-The Provost is responsible for the establishment of an Affirmative Action Plan that complies with all federal and state laws and regulations.
+The College President is responsible for the establishment of an Affirmative Action Plan that complies with all federal and state laws and regulations.

-The duties of the Provost shall include, but are not limited to the following:
+The duties of the College President shall include, but are not limited to the following:

-- Appoint the Affirmative Action Officer or designee and include accountability for the administration of the College's Affirmative Action Plan in his or her position description; - Take action, if needed, on complaints of discrimination and harassment; - Ensure the Affirmative Action Plan is effectively communicated to all employees on an annual basis; - Make decisions and changes in policy, procedures, or accommodations as needed to facilitate effective affirmative action and equal employment opportunity; - Actively promote equal opportunity employment; and - Require all College's directors, managers, and supervisors include responsibility statements for supporting affirmative action, equal opportunity, diversity, and/or cultural responsiveness in their position descriptions and annual objectives.
+- Appoint the Affirmative Action Officer or designee and include accountability for the administration of the College's Affirmative Action Plan in his or her position description; - Take action, if needed, on complaints of discrimination and harassment; - Ensure the Affirmative Action Plan is effectively communicated to all employees on an annual basis; - Make decisions and changes in policy, procedures, or accommodations as needed to facilitate effective affirmative action and equal employment opportunity; - Actively promote equal opportunity employment; and - Require all College directors, managers, and supervisors to include responsibility statements for supporting affirmative action, equal opportunity, diversity, and/or cultural responsiveness in their position descriptions and annual objectives.

-The Provost is accountable directly to the Governor and indirectly to the Minnesota Management and Budget Commissioner on matters pertaining to equal opportunity and affirmative action.
+The College President is accountable directly to the Governor and indirectly to the Minnesota Management and Budget Commissioner on matters pertaining to equal opportunity and affirmative action.

-B. Affirmative Action Officer or Designee Carmen Bradach, Chief Human Resources Officer, 218-749-7743
+B. Affirmative Action Officer or Designee

+Amy Kruse, Chief Human Resources Officer

-The Affirmative Action Officer or designee is responsible for implementation of the policy's contained in the College's affirmative action plan, and oversight of the College's compliance with equal opportunity and affirmative action laws.
+The Affirmative Action Officer or designee is responsible for implementation of the policies contained in the College's affirmative action plan, and oversight of the college's compliance with equal opportunity and affirmative action laws.